 Another new invention – tangerine cookies with shredded coconut.
 Inspired by Tesco, made by Alphe.
 For the first, but definitely not last time.
 I must try them with oranges next time though.
 Or lemons, I love lemons!

 Last but not least, some super quick pre-Christmas sugar cookie reindeers and strings of lights.
-I felt bad for my family in this ‘DON’T TOUCH THAT, IT’S FOR CHRISTMAS!’ season, so I baked some quick cookies for them to have (I also needed to test that one sugar cookie recipe).
+I felt bad for my family in this ‘DON’T TOUCH THAT, IT’S FOR CHRISTMAS!’ season, so I baked some quick cookies for them to have before Christmas (I also needed to test that one sugar cookie recipe).
 Not the greatest masterpiece of all times, but cute and Christmassy for sure.

 Phew, what a baking season it has been!
 I can’t wait to eat all of those heavenly sweets now.
 I’m feeling emotional looking at these photos, I didn’t realize how much of cookie decor I did this Christmas season until I gathered all of these photos together.
 It will be amazing to return to this post in summer and think back to Christmas 2018!
 And I can’t wait for Christmas 2019, I miss decorating Christmas cookies already.
 But until then… time to eat all of the above!